-On their return to school in each September, children will have an age-appropriate induction on the practices and routines which will be in place, according to Government guidance, and these practices and routines will be reinforced daily.
+On their return to school, children will have an age-appropriate induction on the new practices and routines which will be in place, according to Government guidance, and these practices and routines will be reinforced daily.

-Should a situation arise where a child's behaviours may cause an increased risk to their own health or the health of others, we will work together with the child and their parents/carers to carry out a risk assessment which will explore how the child can manage in the school environment to avoid being excluded.
-The pastoral support plan will be regularly reviewed and the school will work with the family to ensure support to the child is provided.
+Should a situation arise where a child's behaviours may cause an increased risk to their own health or the health of others, we will work together with the child and their parents/carers to carry out a risk assessment which will explore whether the child can manage in the school environment, under current circumstances.
+In exceptional circumstances, the outcomes of the risk assessment may mean we are unable to offer a place in school, at this time.
+If a child is unable to manage within the safety rules to minimize Covid-19 risk, then an offer of a school place may be removed until a new plan and phased return can be implemented that ensures the current guidance can be adhered to.
+In all cases, the child's risk assessment and plan will be regularly reviewed and the school will work with the family to ensure support to the child is provided in other ways, through reasonable endeavours.

-For those children learning at home because they have been advised to shield, are self-isolating or as part of a local lockdown we will continue to apply the following principles:
+For those children continuing to learn at home, we will continue to apply the following principles: